gopal265/zipcodeinfp/README.md

 ## Introduction

-It is a simple React application where you can enter the  zipcode and the  related details about the zip code like country,state,places etc.
+It is a simple React application where you can enter the  zipcode and the  related details about the zip code like country,state,places etc will be displayed.
 ## Live Project Link
 Link : https://zipcodeinfo.onrender.com
-## Some Images

 ## Prerequisites